-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed three pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
-The bank protection and vegetation provide stability and reduce the amount of erosion and scour pressure that the structures may experience during future events.
-Still, these structures remain at risk of accelerated deterioration from currents and floods.
+The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but, may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features may need reinforcement to withstand higher levels of flood exposure.

+The bank is somewhat vegetated, which provides additional stability and reduces the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods as exposed portions of the protective structure could be vulnerable to future events.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
+Pursuant to the proposed lease, the applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.